|Study Period:||2018 - 2026|

 To understand key trends, Download Sample Report

-By Geography, North America registered the highest market share in 2019.
-The US is one of the leading countries globally in terms of satellite development and launches.
-Owing to the plethora of potentials in several aspects of commercial and defense applications, the use of satellites has gained substantial acceptance in the region.
-The country has several satellites orbiting in space for serving both its commercial and defense needs.
-However, the highest growth in the market is expected to be from the Asia Pacific region, mainly due to the increasing space launches from China and India.
+The highest growth in the market is expected to be from the Asia Pacific region, mainly due to the increasing space launches from China and India.
 India has become a global leader for third-party launch services and has several ongoing R&D programs for new launch platforms.
-India announced that the Indian Space Research Organisation’s (ISRO) arm of commercial operations, the Antrix Corporation, clocked in INR 62.98 billion in revenue from launching 239 satellites over the last three years, and the revenues have been continually growing.
-Starting in April 2021, India is gearing up to launch 10 Earth observation satellites, including optical, multi- and hyperspectral, and synthetic aperture radar satellites.
+Starting in April 2021, India is gearing up to launch 10 Earth observation satellites, including optical, multi-, and hyperspectral, and synthetic aperture radar satellites.
 The disclosed launch plans also include three communication satellites and two navigation satellites.
-In the space launch industry India is proceeding with a Reusable Launch Vehicle (RLV) project to demonstrate technologies for developing a wing body vehicle like that of an aircraft.
-India also envisions to develop a Hypersonic Air Breathing Vehicle with Air frame integrated system (HAVA) that utilizes scramjet engine power and may be used for the design and development of a Two-Stage-to-Orbit (TSTO) vehicle.
+In the space launch industry, India is proceeding with a Reusable Launch Vehicle (RLV) project to demonstrate technologies for developing a wing-body vehicle like that of an aircraft.
+India also envisions to develop a Hypersonic Air-Breathing Vehicle with Air frame integrated system (HAVA) that utilizes scramjet engine power and may be used for the design and development of a Two-Stage-to-Orbit (TSTO) vehicle.
 Such programs are expected to direct significant investments towards the space sector in India.
 Besides, China has been launching the highest number of rockets compared to any other country in recent years.
+According to China Aerospace Science and Technology Corporation (CASC), China conducted 39 launches in 2020 and plans to launch over 40 space launches in 2021.
 In the upcoming years, the country plans to launch the world’s biggest space telescope, the world’s most massive rocket, and a space station to rival the ISS.
 In September 2020, China became the third country to conduct a satellite launch from an ocean platform when it launched nine Jilin-1 Gaofen-03 (High Resolution-03) Earth observation satellites onboard a Long March 11 rocket.
 Such developments are expected to propel the growth of the region in the years to come.

 1.1 Study Assumptions